s-victor/TinyPedal/docs/customization.md

 ## Battery
 **This widget displays battery usage info.**

-Note, there are some electric vehicles in `RF2` that are not based on the new electric motor and battery charge system, and no battery usage info available.
+Note, there are some electric vehicles in `RF2` that are not based on the new electric motor and battery charge system, which there is no battery usage info available.

     show_battery_charge
 Show percentage available battery charge.